fsprojects/Mechanic/README.md

 * If we can't find a valid order we report an error text that is easy to understand for the programmer
 * If we can't find a valid order we may suggest how to fix the issue

+### Tools

+For getting the project running we may want to use the following tools:

+* Paket for dependency management
+* FAKE as build script
+* expecto as test framework
+* dotnet cli
+* ionide as editor

 ## Tasks

 - find a name